polon25/Clasterization/README.md

 # Clasterization
 DAMI lectures' project.
-A C++ program for clasterization.
+A C++ program for clasterization using cosine measure.